CommerceWeavers/CommerceDev25Website/src/content/en/strings.md

 buy_ticket: Buy ticket
 soon: soon
 slogan: "A PLACE TO BE FOR ALL E-COMMERCE ENGINEERS"
-no_sales_bull: "NO SALES BULLSHIT, NO MARKETING BINGO. 😈JUST PURE TECH KNOW-HOW."
+no_sales_bull: "NO SALES BULLSHIT, NO MARKETING BINGO. <br>😈JUST PURE TECH KNOW-HOW."

 idea_header: Idea
 idea_1: "COMMERCE_DEV is the first conference entirely dedicated to e-commerce IT specialists - not marketers or salespeople!"